MOHQ-TM/Admin_Panel_Finder/README.md

 A tool to find the admin panel.

 ## Admin Panel Finder
-A tool to find the admin panel of sites.
++ A tool to find the admin panel of sites.
-Written by Python.
++ Written by Python.
++ have more than 1300 panel

 ## Install and run
 ```bash